 If you want to get paid quickly and avoid short pay, provide your customer with precise details about B2B payments.
 For instance, specify the amount of time your customer has to pay for their agreed-upon purchase.
 And keep in mind that it shows an accounts payable (AP) department when your company expects to receive its payment (Net 30 Days, Net 45 Days, etc.) and how it wants to get paid (ACH, bank transfer, etc.).

 When you set your payment terms, establish how you’ll handle late B2B payments.
 You may consider a customer’s credit history and relationship with your company.
 Consider consulting with your credit management department.

 It’s up to your business to establish payment terms, so choose the right ones for your business.
-However, you may want to honor your customers’ invoicing and payment preferences too.
+However, you may also want to honor your customers’ invoicing and payment preferences.
 Here are some common payment term examples:

-When you indicate Net 30, Net 45, Net 60, etc., on your invoice, you’re asking customers to pay X numbers of days after the invoice date.
+When you indicate Net 30, Net 45, Net 60, etc., on your invoice, you’re asking customers to pay X number of days after the invoice date.